kurves/Deploy-Infrastructure-as-Code-IaC/diagramsREADME.md

 ### Best Practices
 - Have more than one availablity zone to avoid a single point of failure.
 - Include more than one availabiltiy zone to design for high availability
+- Use one AZ when designing or ptototyping but not recommended for production environments.

 Your Diagram can include:

-**A VPC** - Which is a pool of networked cloud resources **Public nad Private Subnets** - It is a subset of the overall VPC network and only exists in a single availability zone.
+**A VPC** - Which is a pool of networked cloud resources

+**Public and Private Subnets** - It is a subset of the overall VPC network and only exists in a single availability zone.
-- Use one AZ when designing or ptototyping but not recommended for production environments.
+Public subnets are accesibke to external users while private subnets are not.